10 Best Driving Games In 2025

 We said ‘driving’ games, before you get a little irate with us.
 Which we hope you won’t, if you’ve ever had the pleasure of playing Euro Truck Simulator 2.

 It’s as it says on the tin – you simulate driving a truck around Europe.
 It sounds mundane, but get behind the wheel, and it’s surprisingly exceptional and chill fun.
-Until you download the TruckersMP mod, then the online carnage ensues.
+Until you download the TruckersMP mod, where the online carnage ensues.

 Platforms: PC